jolortiz/agora-video-react/README.md

 # Agora React & TS Web App Demo

 This tutorial explains my process of going through the Quickstart for the React & TS Agora Web App and adding some extra functionality.
+For live demo, click [here](https://jolortiz.github.io/agora-video-react/).

 ### Quick Start